5 Best Nasal Dilators for Snoring – Try These Tonight

 How to use nasal strips for snoring?

 Clean and dry your nose thoroughly, then position the strip across the bridge of your nose just above the flare of your nostrils.
-Press down firmly along the entire strip to secure the adhesive, ensuring the ends are fully sealed to maintain effectiveness throughout the night.
+Press down firmly along the entire strip to secure the adhesive, ensuring the ends are fully sealed.

 Are nasal dilators safe to use every night?